 I love soup no matter the season, but I’m pretty sure soup tastes best with a nip in the air.
 There’s nothing quite like taking a hike when the weather calls for hats and gloves and then pulling out a thermos of tomato soup to warm hands and hearts.
 (Sounds like a Campbell’s soup commercial, doesn’t it?)
 I love chowders and squash soups in the winter, but any soup fits the bill here.
 If it’s chili soup, though, and you’re here in Nebraska, be sure to add the cinnamon roll.
 This is a local custom we happily adopted!

-3. Christmas with Snow
+3. A White Christmas

 It’s been a LONG time since I’ve been somewhere where there was snow for Christmas.
 Usually, we head to the beach on Christmas day, which has its positives, but making sandcastles isn’t quite the same as making snowmen.
 I know Nebraska is a hit or miss state.
 There might be snow, or it might be 50 degrees on Christmas day like where I grew up!
 However, I’m hoping for a white wonderland for this year’s Christmas.